strangerdeveloper2810/Nguyen-Hai-Trinh-Frontend-Web-App/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes.
 4. Submit a pull request.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Let me know if you need any modifications or additional information in the documentation!